konung/trailblazer-rails-basic-setup/README.md

 ## Cells, Reform, Roar, Representer are included as well

 ### Thanks before anything else
-Without Nick Sutter and fine folks who contribute to Trailblazer, Cells, Reform, Roar, etc  - none of this would be possible.
+Without [Nick Sutterer](https://github.com/apotonick) and fine folks who contribute to [Trailblazer, Cells, Reform, Roar, etc](http://trailblazer.to/)  - none of this would be possible.
 So - THANK YOU!

 ### Purpose and General comments

 This started as a way to document my steps setting up a new Rails 5 project with Traiblazer 2.0.
 This isn't meant to be an authoritative document - but I did poke brains of some of smart people on the TRB support channel on gitter as I was working on this.

 I would suggest in general to avoid all the extra baggage provided by Rails if you are not going to use it: sprockets, js, trubolinks, spring, etc. You could use --api flag as well.
 Having said that, this app was setup with everything in place.
 I only specified my DB of choice - MariaDB/MySQL.
 But you can use whatever you prefer - I highly recommend to match your production.